-Figure 1: Overview of the island of Stromboli. (a) shows a vertical shaded relief and distance isolines from 500 m to 1750 m with respect to the center of the Crater Terrace (blue star). (b) shows a satellite/aerial photo orthomosaic and a selection of elevation isolines.
+Figure 1: Overview of the island of Stromboli. (a) shows a vertical shaded relief and distance isolines from 500 m to 1750 m with respect to the center of the Crater Terrace (blue star). (b) shows a satellite/aerial photo orthomosaic and a selection of isohypses.
 Red dots mark the main viewpoints accessed by tourists and volcanological guides, climbing trails are reported in red, and inhabited areas are shaded in pink.

 2 Data

-To construct the hazard maps illustrated in the Results section, we relied on the mapping method and data analysis described in companion study Bevilacqua et al., (submitted).
+To construct the hazard maps illustrated in the Results section, we relied on the mapping method and data analysis described in companion study Bevilacqua et al. (submitted).
 The main assumptions and limitations of this study were: (i) we used all available ground and remote observations of past events, without any assumption on the conditions of the explosive mixture at the source or relying on descriptive models of projectile dynamics; (ii) the focus was on the description of the lithic and scoria clasts larger than 5-10 cm in diameter, a range related to the uncertainty affecting observations, while smaller clasts and pumice fallout were not considered due to their lower impact energies; (iii) the areal density of the projectiles on the ground, which can vary by up to 2 orders of magnitude mostly based on distance from the crater, was not considered in the analysis (Gurioli et al., 2013; Breard et al., 2014; Bisson et al., 2023; Bevilacqua et al., 2024a); as a consequence, our hazard maps refer to the probability to be in an area affected by ballistic fallout if a major explosion or a paroxysm occur.

-Based on such assumptions, schematic maps of ballistic projectile fallout were constructed as described in Bevilacqua et al., (submitted).
+Based on such assumptions, schematic maps of ballistic projectile fallout were constructed as described in Bevilacqua et al. (submitted).
 In each simplified map, a proximal axisymmetric part was defined, in addition to 1 to 3 circular sectors, with greater distance ranges, describing the fallout areas.
 Supporting Figure S1 reports a selection of twelve maps, six major explosions and six paroxysms, exemplifying different distances and directions reached by ballistic projectiles, and showing estimates of distances, directions, and of their uncertainties.
 In particular, the i-th circular sector of the j-th explosion is fully described by the radial distance Dij, the azimuth angle of the bisector αij, and the width angle Wij.
 In this representation, the width of the axisymmetric part is defined as the complementary to 360° of the union of the (1 to 3) directional sectors.
 Supporting Figure S2 shows the distributions of the distances and of the directions and widths of all the circular sectors of the major explosions and the paroxysms data.
 See Bevilacqua et al. (submitted) for more details on these circular sectors and their uncertainties.

 Figure 2 summarizes the main data analysis outcomes for both major explosions and paroxysms: the exceedance probability functions of the ballistic distances in all directions (including and not the axisymmetric part) (Figure 2a,b); the ballistic direction probability percentage based on estimates from all directional circular sectors (Figure 2c,d); the histograms of the widths of all directional circular sectors (Figure 2e,f).
 It should be noted that these analyses are conditional on the occurrence of the related type of phenomenon, i.e., major explosions or paroxysms.